 4. Data security on all user information

 Viruses and other malware can damage your sensitive data, devices, and worst of all, your credibility as a business.
+Nowadays, even the most secure operating systems like Linux and Macs do get viruses.
 However, cloud accounting can prevent computer malware from affecting sensitive accounting data on your computer.

 Cloud-based accounting service providers store your data on their own servers.
 This ensures businesses don't have to worry about malware attacks or losing files.
 These servers also take care of internal data security and employ firewalls and encryption to keep your data safe.